 Businesses that have to submit Intrastat reports will be notified by the Danish Statistical Office (Statistics Denmark).
-Intrastat reports may be submitted by Internet, using a free of charge software programme (IDEP) obtained online or on a CD-Rom from the Danish Statistical Office.
+Intrastat reports may be submitted online, using a free of charge software programme (IDEP) obtained online.
+On 1 January 2022, new EU legislation came into force.
+The new rules introduce two new elements of data, that have to be added when submitting the report, respectively;